romainsacchi/carculator_bus/docs/modeling.rst

 Modeling and assumptions
 ========================

-The modeling of medium and heavy goods vehicles in the past, present and future is complex and relies on many assumptions.
+The modeling of urban and coach buses in the past, present and future is complex and relies on many assumptions.
 With **carculator_bus**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily criticized and modified if need be.